The big question on every startup’s mind for 2021 – TechCrunch

 @EquityPod

 The Equity pod put together a 2021 predictions episode (with Chris Gates, our producer, making a guest appearance on the mic as well!).
-We talk about IPO candidates, San Francisco, and the future of drugs.
+We talk about IPO candidates, San Francisco and the future of drugs.

-2020 brought several million downloads to the podcast, and we’re super thankful to all of y’all for tuning in.
-This year will be even bigger, better, and, hey, maybe we’ll even get to make fun of eachother in person too.
+2020 brought several million downloads to the podcast, and we’re super thankful to all of y’ all for tuning in.
+This year will be even bigger, better and, hey, maybe we’ll even get to make fun of each other in person too.

 Till next week,